Bond-Net/bond/README.md

 # BOND
 The first truly decentralized password manager<br>
 As our digital footprints increase by the day, safety is becoming more and more difficult to obtain. <br>
-With **BOND** we try to solve this exact problem, by not adding a layer of trust, but by removing one.<br>
-With **BOND** we try to solve this exact problem, not by adding a third party as a layer of trust, but by giving YOU the control of  your own security.
+With **BOND** we try to solve this exact problem, not by adding a third party as a layer of trust, but by giving you the control of  your own security.

 Trust is a difficult thing to gain from an individual -especially a stranger- **and with BOND you do not have to !**